musevlt/mpdaf/doc/installation.rst

 An old version of MPDAF can be installed with the OpenAstronomy_ channel for conda_, but this package is not maintained currently.
 It has to be moved to conda-forge, which has not been done yet.
+Instead we now produce binary wheels, which achieve the same goal.

 ..
 This will install a compiled version of MPDAF, with CFITSIO_ and the other
 .. dependencies.